 Pelvic floor muscles naturally start deteriorating from the age of 18.
 Pregnancy, childbirth and menopause all make these symptoms worse, but it is never too early to start pelvic floor exercises.
 Regular pelvic floor exercises need to be part of your daily routine.

 Sadly many women do not do these exercises and often many women are unsure where their pelvic floor muscles really are.
 A Californian gynaecologist Dr Arnold Kegel developed exercises that are clinically proven to improve your pelvic floor strength.
 This involves repeatedly contracting and relaxing the muscle that form part of the pelvic floor.
 This can further be improved if you use weighted Kegel balls to strengthen the pelvic floor.
 Kegal weights help to to strengthen, tone and tighten your pelvic floor much quicker than if you do your exercises without them as they help you to recognise which muscles you should actually be exercising.

 There are many different Kegal weight available on the market, but Aly recommends ‘Secret Whispers'.
 These weight s are designed using double sphere technology for a very comfortable fit and are easy to clean.
 They are inserted into the vagina (a bit like a tampon.)
 The goal is to spend 15-20 minutes once or twice EVERY day using the weights while being active.
 They normally cost £39.99 with free postage in the UK.

-For further information, please feel free to contact Simply Menopausal for further advice, or you can buy Secret Whispers directly from this website to receive 10 % discount.
+Please feel free to contact Simply Menopausal for further advice, or you can buy Secret Whispers directly from this website to receive 10 % discount.
 (Just add the code ALYDILKS943 when you get to the checkout to apply your 10% discount voucher).